 A likely next step will now be extending the March 29 deadline to leave the EU.
 Ahead of this week’s UK votes, EU officials said they expected London to request a delay and that they’re prepared to offer a technical extension until July.

-Brexit could still then be pushed back further, should a general election or second referendum materialize, as they’d take weeks or months to organize.
+Brexit could still then be pushed back further, should a general election or second referendum come about, as they’d take weeks or months to organize.
 (Corbyn can call a no-confidence vote as many times as he sees fits, and May could herself decide at any time to step down.)

 If the Brexit standoff can’t be broken, the UK, unless action is taken, will depart the bloc under a no-deal scenario on March 29.
 Legislators seem unlikely to let that happen.
 There is currently no majority for a no-deal Brexit and Parliament has moved to make it harder to materialize.